bavc/avaa/preservation_glossary.md

 **<a id="mast" name="mast"></a>Master** The earliest generation of a finished tape that should also be of the best quality.
 Masters should not be used as [exhibition tapes](/web/20150928032745/http://www.bavc.org/preservation/dvd/resources/gloss.htm#exhi), i.e., not for repeated [playback](/web/20150928032745/http://www.bavc.org/preservation/dvd/resources/gloss.htm#play).
 See also [dubmaster.](#dubm)

-**<a id="rema" name="rema"></a>Migration, re-mastering, transferring** Terms used interchangably to refer to the process of copying the content of an existing videotape to new media.
+**<a id="rema" name="rema"></a>Migration, re-mastering, transferring** Terms used interchangeably to refer to the process of copying the content of an existing videotape to new media.

 **Mistracking** The phenomenon that occurs when the path followed by the read [head](#head) of the recorder does not correspond to the location of the recorded [track](#track) on the magnetic tape.
 Mistracking can occur both <span style="text-decoration: underline;">[longitudinal](#long)</span> and <span style="text-decoration: underline;">[helical scan](#heli)</span> [](#heli) recording systems.
 The read head must capture a given percentage of the track in order to produce a [signal](#sign) for [playback](#play).